** Click here for the latest articles 2022 report.

 If you are interested in developing a social media communication strategy in Japan, you may already know that it is a very particular country with a unique marketing situation.
 This is also true for is social media use.

-In this article, we will discuss the social media situation in Japan and how Japanese culture affects the use, popularity, and engagement on Social Media.
+In this article, we will discuss the social media situation in Japan in 2020 and how Japanese culture affects the use, popularity, and engagement on Social Media.

 At the beginning of 2020, 65% of the total population in Japan are Social Media users in Japan, which 3.8% up from 2019.

 100% of the active users access social media via mobile devices.